cailynyongyong/chatgpt/README.md

 ## Overview

-This is a clone of ChatGPT. <br />
+This is a clone of ChatGPT.
+There are two versions, and both of them hold chat memory. <br />
 Run `streamlit run chatbot.py` for just a simple casual conversation with ChatGPT. <br />
 ![Casual ChatGPT](chatbot.png) <br />
 Run `streamlit run retrieval-chatbot.py` for a LLM that can chat with documents or some other source of knowledge. <br />